Last updated: 1st May 2014

 Canadian Passport Applications

-Application forms can be collected from the Consulate or downloaded online from their website.
+Application forms can be collected from the Consulate or downloaded online from their website, however, make sure you choose the forms for a Canadian living abroad.
 The Consulate can review your application before you send it to the High Commission of Canada in Kingston, Jamaica.
 The processing time is 15-20 business days.

 To obtain an Australian passport for a child born in the Cayman Islands to at least one Australian national the process is long and complicated.
 The steps are as follows: